 The University Of Kansas School of Business offers an AACSB-accredited online MBA program in Kansas.
 The curriculum for the program centers on equipping students to be global leaders.
 The faculty in-charge of the on-campus program administers the online program as well.
 They train the students in the art of finding solutions to business problems.

 The program has a total of 14 eight-week courses, and students will have to complete a total of 42 credit hours.
 The entire program period is two years and can be completed entirely online.
 Three concentrations are offered: Management & Leadership, Marketing, and Finance.
 Admission takes place in summer, fall, and spring.

 Washburn University offers an online version of its traditional MBA program.
 The program is student-focused and ideal for working professionals.

 The curriculum is flexible and allows students to pursue their studies without interference.
-Students can complete the courses while still carrying on with their professional lives.
-The faculty is the same as the ones teaching the traditional MBA.
+The faculty is the same for the online program and the traditional MBA.
 The primary topics covered are finance, quantitative analysis, economics, and communication.
-Students need to complete 57 credit hours in total.
-27 of the 57 credit hours are for foundation courses, and 30 are for upper-level courses and electives.
-Admissions occur in the spring, summer, and fall.
+Students need to complete 57 credit hours in total, 27 of which are for foundation courses, and 30 of which are upper-level courses and electives.
+Admission occurs in the spring, summer, and fall.

 MBA Programs in Kansas

-(The 6 MBA programs in Kansas listed below are in alphabetical order)
+(The six MBA programs in Kansas listed below are in alphabetical order.)

 - 1 – Emporia State University